Holy See–Israel relations: Jerusalem and the holy places

 The Holy See traditionally seeks to safeguard also the Catholic presence in Jerusalem.
 During the war in 1948, not only Muslims but also Christians were among the population who abandoned their homes.
 The size of the Christian community in Jerusalem under Israel jurisdiction before and after 1967, however, is not diminishing, but is remarkably stable.
 Still, Catholic voices claim that the future of the Christian presence in the Holy City is at risk.
 This demographic trauma, real or imagined, is a constant trigger for the Holy See to remind the non-Christian parties who have ruled Jerusalem since 1948 (i.e. Israel and Jordan), that any political solution for the city should consider its special status – actually a catchword for considering also Christian interests in the city.

 Article 4 of the Fundamental Agreement affirmed Israel's "commitment to maintain and respect the 'Status quo' in the Christian Holy Places" and "guarantee of the freedom of Catholic worship".

 Significantly, the Vatican has since assumed direct responsibility for the well-being of all local Catholic Churches within Israel's territorial jurisdiction.
 Alongside recognition, the Nuncio received an instrument enabling him to gain effective control and legal authority over all Catholic institutions and property in Israel – a very powerful and unparalleled tool he had hitherto never had, neither under Turkish domination nor Jordanian rule.

+Bilateral relations under Francis

+In February 2024, Cardinal Pietro Parolin told reporters that it was time for Israel to change its strategy in Gaza, explaining “other paths have to be found to resolve the problem of Gaza, the problem of Palestine.”
+Israel’s Embassy to the Holy See responded to Parolin’s remarks, calling it “a deplorable declaration.”

+Pope Francis also drew criticism from Israel for his own remarks in a book in which he wrote “According to some experts, what is happening in Gaza has the characteristics of a genocide,” calling for an investigation to see if “it fits into the technical definition formulated by jurists and international bodies.”

+After the death of Pope Francis, the official Israeli account on X shared a photo of the pontiff at the Western Wall, captioned: “May his memory be a blessing.”
+This was quickly deleted by the Israeli government, and an official statement from Israeli Prime Minister Benjamin Netanyahu came four days later: “The State of Israel expresses its deepest condolences to the Catholic Church and the Catholic community worldwide at the passing of Pope Francis.
+May he rest in peace.”

 Religious attitudes as a factor in Holy See-Israel relations

-While not strictly related to diplomatic relations between Israel and the Holy See, Jewish attitudes towards Christianity are certainly part of that triangle of relations that envelops it, the diplomatic relations, and the formal Jewish-Catholic inter-religious dialogue.
+While not strictly related to diplomatic relations between Israel and the Holy See, Jewish attitudes towards Christianity and Christian attitudes towards Judaism are certainly part of the triangle of relations that envelops individual religious attitudes, high level diplomatic relations, and formal Jewish-Catholic inter-religious dialogue.